djienne/XEMM_CROSS_EXCHANGE_MARKET_MAKING/README.md

 Run on *AWS Tokyo* to have the best latency.

 <img src="schema.png" alt="XEMM Architecture Schema" width="700">
+Here, `profit_rate_bps` is actually a safety margin on top of a theoretically profitable maker-taker trade, to compensate for fees, slippage and latency.
 Inspired by Hummingbot's XEMM Strategy.

 **💰 Support this project**: